WebKit/Speedometer/resources/tentative/complex-static-html/IMPACT_ANALYSIS.md

 There seems to be little to no difference between the *TodoMVC-React-Mail* and *TodoMVC-React-Big*.
 This is further confirmed by the statistically significat heatmaps below.

 > How to interpret the heatmaps: The heatmap shows the p-value of the mannWhitney test between the two benchmarks.
-A lighter color represents there is more evidence that the benchmark in {row} is faster than the benchmark in {column}.
+A lighter color represents there is statistically signigicant evidence that the benchmark in {row} is faster than the benchmark in {column}.

 ### Chrome
 <p align = "center" background-color="white">